Phantom Manor: Original version (1992–2018)

-This foyer contains a dusty chandelier and two mirrors, and is lined with dark wood panelling.
-The voice of the Phantom sounds from the ceiling and around the room, politely welcoming guests, telling them the Legend of this place and inviting them to explore the Manor further.
+The foyer contains a dusty chandelier and two mirrors, and is lined with dark wood panelling.
+The voice of the Phantom sounds from the ceiling and around the room, politely welcoming guests, telling them the legend of the manor and inviting them to explore the place further.
 Melanie's face fades in and out of the smallest mirror during the narration.

 New version (2019–present)

 In the 2019 refurbishment, an additional effect was added to the foyer.
 The small mirror was replaced by a painting of Melanie in her wedding gown, looking sad, and her father Henry Ravenswood, looking angry, standing behind her outside the decrepit house with both hands on her shoulders.
 A bare tree is also behind them with four hearts crossed out and a noose hanging from one of its branches.
 As the Phantom begins recounting the legend of the Manor, the painting changes.
 It now shows a happier Melanie, dressed in summer clothes, while Henry is smiling and resting one hand on Melanie's shoulder.
 The Manor is in pristine condition, and the tree, now with leaves, has one heart and a swing hanging from its branches.
 Lighting effects also transform the wallpaper in the room from old and torn to brand-new.

 The Phantom was originally voiced by Vincent Price, but legal agreements required the narration to be primarily in French.
 Within a few months after the attraction first opened, writer and dub voice actor Gérard Chevalier was brought in to record a French version of Price's narration.
 However, a small piece of Price's recording was kept in use: the Phantom's maniacal laughter.

-In 2018, it was announced that during Phantom Manor's major renovation, parts of Price's narration would be restored to the soundtrack of the attraction.
-For the 2019 re-opening, the new tracks feature Price once again, original excerpts as well as previously unused material from his 1990 recording, spoken English, with French actor Bernard Alane voicing the parts in French.
+As part of the refurbishment, parts of Price's narration were restored to the ride's soundtrack.
+The new tracks feature Price once again, original excerpts as well as previously unused material from his 1990 recording, spoken English, with French actor Bernard Alane voicing the parts in French.
 The Phantom says (French lines in italics, translated into English below):

-"When hinges creak in doorless chambers, when strange and frighting sounds are heard all around, when candlelight flickers though the air is deathly still, that is the time when the Phantom manifests.
+"When hinges creak in doorless chambers, when strange and frightening sounds are heard all around, when candlelight flickers though the air is deathly still, that is the time when the Phantom manifests.
 Welcome curious friends, it is so nice to have guests.
 We welcome you, humble mortals, to this mysterious manor.
 You may not believe it but beauty once lived in this house.
 Phantom Manor had happier days, but times have changed.
 And now curious souls, come, I have more to show you.
 Enter brave mortals into this famous manor together."